Lindeneg/clenv/ARCHITECTURE.md

 1. **Zero dependencies.** Schema libraries are external dependencies.
 Transforms are plain functions built into the library.

-2. **Direct type inference.** A transform's return type *is* the output type. `toInt` returns `Result<number>`, so TypeScript knows the config value is `number`.
+2. **Direct type inference.** A transform's return type *is* the output type. `toInt()` returns `Result<number>`, so TypeScript knows the config value is `number`.
 No generic schema-to-type extraction needed.

-3. **Composability without complexity.** `withDefault(toInt, 3000)` is just function wrapping.
+3. **Composability without complexity.** `withDefault(toInt(), 3000)` is just function wrapping.
 The wrapper checks for `undefined`, the inner transform handles parsing.
 No special API for defaults/optionals/required — these are orthogonal wrappers that work with any transform.

 4. **Custom transforms are trivial.** Return `success(value)` or `failure(message)`.
 No framework to learn, no base class to extend.